leoncvlt/loconotion/README.md

 name = "Notion Test Site"

 # the notion.so page to being parsing from.
 This page will become the index.html
-# of the generated site, and loconotation will parse all sub-pages present on the page
+# of the generated site, and loconotion will parse all sub-pages present on the page
 page = "https://www.notion.so/Loconotion-Example-Page-03c403f4fdc94cc1b315b9469a8950ef"

 ## Global Site Settings ##